Chenghao-Wen/Chenghaosite/content/en/posts/2024-12-3-CICSIC-where I met with CV and AD.md

 ---
-title: "CICSIC-Where I stumble and fall in love with AD and CV(Coming)"
+title: "CICSIC-Where I stumble and fall in love with AD and CV"
 date: 2024-12-03T14:30:37-08:00
 author: Chenghao Wen
 slug: first-post